jina-ai/clip-as-service/README.md

 #### Encode sentences

-Now encode these 6403 sentences, it may take 10s or less depending on your GPU and network:
+Now encode these 6,403 sentences, it may take 10 seconds or less depending on your GPU and network:

 ```python
 from clip_client import Client